amanegeophys/TremorLocator/README.md

 Version: 0.1.0

 **TremorEpicenter** is a pipeline for detecting seismic tremors and estimating epicenters using deep learning models.
-It integrates spectrogram-to-probability classification model and a suite of amplitude-to-epicenter regression models to produce predictions from the amplitude of continuous SAC waveform data.
+It integrates a spectrogram-to-probability classification model and a set of amplitude-to-epicenter regression models to generate predictions based on the amplitudes of continuous SAC waveform data.

 ## 🚀 Features